particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ## Product Handling

 ### ESD Precautions
-The M SoM contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
-Handling an M SoM without proper ESD protection may destroy or damage it permanently.
-Proper ESD handling and packaging procedures must be applied throughout the processing, handling and operation of any application that incorporates the Particle M SoM.
-ESD precautions should be implemented on the application board where the M SoM is mounted.
-Failure to observe these precautions can result in severe damage to the M SoM!
+The M-SoM contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
+Handling an M-SoM without proper ESD protection may destroy or damage it permanently.
+Proper ESD handling and packaging procedures must be applied throughout the processing, handling and operation of any application that incorporates the Particle M-SoM.
+ESD precautions should be implemented on the application board where the M-SoM is mounted.
+Failure to observe these precautions can result in severe damage to the M-SoM!

 ### Connectors